Durrani dynasty: Rise

 The victory at Panipat was the high point of Ahmad Shah.
 The Durrani was the second largest Islamic empire in the world, behind the Ottoman Empire at that time.
 However, even prior to his death, the empire began to unravel.
 In 1762, Ahmad Shah crossed the passes from Afghanistan for the sixth time to subdue the Sikhs.
 He assaulted Lahore and, after taking their holy city of Amritsar, massacred thousands of Sikh inhabitants, destroying their revered Golden Temple.
 Within two years, the Sikhs rebelled again and rebuilt their holy city of Amritsar.
 Ahmad Shah tried several more times to subjugate the Sikhs permanently, but failed.

 In early 1771, ten years after the collapse of Maratha supremacy in north India in the Third Battle of Panipat, Marathas under Mahadji Shinde recaptured Delhi and restored the Mughal Emperor Shah Alam II to the throne in 1772.
 Ahmad Shah also faced other rebellions in the north, and eventually he and the Uzbek Emir of Bukhara agreed that the Amu Darya would mark the division of their lands.
 Ahmad Shah retired to his home in the mountains east of Kandahar, where he died on 14 April 1773.
 He had succeeded to a remarkable degree in balancing tribal alliances and hostilities, and in directing tribal energies away from rebellion.
 He earned recognition as Ahmad Shah Baba, or "Father of Afghanistan."

-By the time of Ahmad Shah's ascendancy, the Pashtuns included many groups whose origins were obscure; most were believed to have descended from ancient Aryan tribes.
-They had in common, however, their Pashto language.
+By the time of Ahmad Shah's ascendancy, the Pashtuns included many groups whose origins were obscure; They had in common, however, their Pashto language.
 To the east, the Waziris and their close relatives, the Maseed, had lived in the hills of the central Sulaiman Mountains since the 14th century.
 By the end of the 16th century and the final Mughal invasions, tribes such as the Shinwari, Yusufzai, and Mohmand had moved from the upper Kabul River Valley into the valleys and plains west, north, and northeast of Peshawar.
 The Afridi had long been established in the hills and mountain ranges south of the Khyber Pass.
 By the end of the 18th century, the Durranis had blanketed the area west and north of Kandahar Province.